kassandraoftroy/paper-wallet-tx/README.md

 This tool only supports two simple operations `sweep` and `send`

-Both commands are similar in that they prompt the user for the transaction details (most importantly the WIF private key from the paper wallet) and return raw hexadecimal transaction hex that can be pushed to the blockchain [here](https://www.blockchain.com/btc/pushtx)
+Both commands are similar in that they prompt the user for the transaction details (most importantly the WIF private key from the paper wallet) and return raw hexadecimal transaction hex that can be pushed to the blockchain (e.g. [here](https://www.blockchain.com/btc/pushtx))

 **Sweep**